mbizhani/mbizhani.github.io/_drafts/entity-convention.md

 ## Database Prefix Convention

-The reasons for this convention are
+The reasons for these conventions are
 - I have worked with multiple databases tools and they are not as smart as programming tools.
 - Programming languages has more various data types than SQL
 - This convention eases SQL query development